and the 'Trouble' with Point of View

 In addition to the observation of omens and signs, many cultures had a tradition of Oracles.
 In the West,

-the most famous of these was the Delphic Oracle in Greece; in Tibet, there is the Nechung Oracle, which the Dalai Lama, regularly consults, as he did before it told him to flee from Chinese occupied Tibet.
+the most famous of these was the Delphic Oracle in Greece; in Tibet, there is the Nechung Oracle, which the Dalai Lama, regularly consults, as he did in Tibet before it told him to flee from the Chinese.

 What does modern Western culture think of all of this?
 Not much.
 We don’t have ‘much’ to think about.